The horizon is not so far as we can see, but as far as we can imagine

 This is quite different, by the way, from China.

 China used to be willing to mint billionaires, but they figured out it was harming the majority of the population, so they are dealing with it.
 This is one of the reasons why China has won, and the US has lost.
-(Another part is that China doesn’t talk about free markets, but actually has them, while the West talks about them but makes sure they never happen.)
+(Another factor is that China doesn’t talk about free markets, but actually has them, while the West talks about them but makes sure they never happen.)

 Neoliberalism is in the process of ending, but until the ur-rule of always making the rich richer by screwing everyone else ends, the most important part of the oligarchical state will continue.
-What’s really happening under Trump is the tech-oligarchs taking lead trace away from the banking oligarchs.
+What’s really happening under Trump is the tech-oligarchs are taking the lead trace away from the banking oligarchs.
 It’s an internal shuffle of power, while the looting continues.

 You get what you pay for.
 This blog is free to read, but not to produce.
 If you enjoy the content, donate or subscribe.

-Trump’s Budget Will Cause A Recession
+Trump’s Budget Will Cause a Recession

-Energy and commerce probably sounds innocuous, but that committee overseas healthcare and it has only 200 billion in spending that isn’t health care, which means cuts to Medicaid, CHIP and ACA.
+Energy and Commerce probably sounds innocuous, but that committee overseas healthcare, and it has only 200 billion in spending that isn’t health care, which means cuts to Medicaid, CHIP, and ACA.

 Tariffs will also hit the economy hard, especially tariffs on energy, where there’s little ability to domestic producers to eat cost increases.

-Tax cuts to high earners and corporations don’t increase the strength of the real economy: the money will go to buyouts, stock buybacks, executive salaries and luxury goods, not to investment in production and new jobs.
+Tax cuts to high earners and corporations don’t increase the strength of the real economy; the money will go to buyouts, stock buybacks, executive salaries, and luxury goods, not to investment in production and new jobs.
 Cuts to the civil service also have an obvious negative effect on the economy, though some will lead to higher profits due to no longer needing to comply with regulations and laws.
 (IRS cuts to auditors are the worst of these.)

-If you want to re-industrialize you have to force companies to invest in new production, which means ending things like stock buy backs, executive options, and various other ways for corporations and rich people to juice their income without doing something productive.
+If you want to re-industrialize, you have to force companies to invest in new production, which means ending things like stock buybacks, executive options, and various other ways for corporations and rich people to juice their income without doing something productive.

-In other words this is a very good budget if you’re rich, and a very bad budget if you aren’t.
+In other words, this is a very good budget if you’re rich, and a very bad budget if you aren’t.
 It’s going to hit red states harder than blue states, since they are overall more dependent on federal budget spending.

 Welcome to Trump’s America.